Whiteknight/CrossStitch/Src/CrossStitch.Core/Modules/RequestCoordinator/README.md

 The Request Coordinator module listens to change events and coordinates the actions required by the various other modules and components of the system.

+The RequestCoordinator only operates on local requests with local state and local stitch instances.
+Requests which need to be dispatched to nodes in the cluster go through the Master module (and, from there, possibly to the Request Coordinator modules on other nodes).

 This is an internal module and does not need to be explicitly created or managed by the user.